davideagostini/last_thing/README.md

 ## Features

-- Show in your menu bar
+- Show as normal app in your menu bar
 - Assign a color to the task
 - Quick action to close app